 Dallas-area ice forces cancellation of nearly 1,000 flights

-DALLAS (AP) — Freezing rain that coated parts of Texas and Oklahoma for the second consecutive day left highways slick and forced the cancellation of another 1,000 flights Saturday at Dallas-Fort Worth International Airport, one of the nation's biggest airline hubs.
+DALLAS (AP) — Freezing rain that coated parts of Texas and Oklahoma for the second consecutive day left highways slick and forced the cancellation of about 1,000 flights Saturday at Dallas-Fort Worth International Airport, one of the biggest U.S. airline hubs.